-Plan to be in attendance for the whole day.
+Plan to be in attendance for the whole day and show up at least one hour before their first race, so that coaches are able to set up boats for each of the athletes.
 Races are sometimes pushed back due to weather or other delays.
 If your child is racing, try to keep the whole day open.
 Other paddlers may be depending on your child for a crew boat and leaving before a race affects many kids and coaches.
 Bring a book, cheer on the other kids and enjoy the fresh air atmosphere and excitement of the races.